rajinder-yadav/quantlab_compression/README.md

 After having a working implementation I had nagging issues with the sample data (ebat.sip) provided.
 To check it was the data, I wrote 2 separate methods to parse the CSV tick data and both would core at line 200654.

-Please see test code I used under folder "checkdata".
+Please see test code I used under folder "csv_filechecker".

 **Output from using function: checkfile_read1()**